 (Census of Population 1901: General Topographical Index)

-The townlands listed are those in and around Markethill and District.
+The townlands listed on the left are those in and around Markethill and District.
 The list includes all the townlands in the parishes of Ballymore, Kilcluney, Kildarton, Lisnadill, Loughgilly and Mullaghbrack.